mkieffer1107/mmlu_pro_health_upload/dataset_card.md

   - **test**: up to ten-option multiple-choice QA (choices A-J)
   - **validation**: up to ten-option multiple-choice QA (choices A-J) with CoT meant for [few-shot examples](https://github.com/TIGER-AI-Lab/MMLU-Pro/blob/main/evaluate_from_api.py#L231)

-The train/validation splits from the original dataset were not altered, only filtered down.
+The test split from the original dataset were not altered, only filtered down.
+The `cot_content` columns in the validation split, which are meant to be used as few-shot examples, were replaced to remove excessive references to Wikipedia that polluted downstream generation.
+The new `cot_content` columns were generated using the final output of [Baichuan-M2-32B](https://huggingface.co/baichuan-inc/Baichuan-M2-32B).
+We chose not to use the full reasoning trace, and instead go with the exposed, summarized CoT from the model to ensure that the new `cot_content` has a similar length to others in the dataset.

 ### Dataset Sources